Asandandlela16/Data-science_Asanda_Ndlela/README.md

 ## 🚀 Future Work

-- Add machine learning models (e.g., classification or regression) to predict performance.
+Will be looking to add machine learning models (e.g., classification or regression) to predict performance.
-- Extend dataset with attendance, participation, or socio-economic variables.
-- Compare with performance data across different schools or provinces.